-This overview outlines the regional activities that will be pursued as part of the Ministry's business plan and is intended to inform district priorities.
+This regional forest health strategy outlines the regional activities that will be pursued as part of the Ministry of Forests' (the Ministry's) business plan and is intended to inform district priorities.
 These activities arise from the provincial forest health strategy and local priorities.
-Included is a synopsis of most coast-specific pests presented as a series of pest profiles and a brief history of major pest activity by timber supply area (TSA).
+Included is a synopsis of most coast-specific forest health factors presented as a series of profiles and a historical summary of major abiotic, insect and pathogen activity by timber supply area (TSA).